PhoenixAran/PhoenixAran.github.io/_posts/2021-01-17-player-state-machine.md

 ### Request Natural State and Updating Movement Values
 When we request the player's natural state, we are asking the following questions:
 * Is the player in the air?
-* Is the player in high grass
+* Is the player in high grass?
-* Is the player in water
+* Is the player in water?

-* ... etc.
+An so on...

 Once we find out where the player is in the environment, we retrieve the corresponding environment state object.
 Environment state objects just adjust player movement values when it is active.
 For example, if a player is on ice, the _Ice Environment State_ will just make the player's movement more slippery.